 The Social Security Administration classifies Crohn’s disease as a disability.
-A person with Crohn’s disease may be able to claim Social Security disability benefits if their condition means they cannot work, as long as they can provide evidence to support their claim.
+A person with Crohn’s disease may be able to claim Social Security disability benefits if their condition means they cannot work.

 Crohn’s disease is a chronic condition that causes inflammation and discomfort in the gastrointestinal (GI) tract.
 It is part of a group of conditions called inflammatory bowel diseases (IBD).